Level of difficulty 3.0

-After the 72 hours has elapsed, drain or siphon out the hot water and replace it with iced tap water.
+After the intervals has elapsed, drain or siphon out the hot water and replace it with iced tap water.
 If the temperature of the water is higher than 70 F/21 C after fifteen minutes, repeat the siphoning/refilling process.
 Once the water temperature stays at 70 F/21 C, siphon the water out again.
-The beef can then be lifted out in the rack, drained and staged into the refrigerator.
-Once it achieves 40 F/4 C, it is ready for the next step!
+The roast can then be lifted out in the rack, drained and staged into the refrigerator.
+Once it is refrigerated to 40 F/4 C, we can proceed to the next step!

-Remove the corned beef from the packaging and save the juices.
-Pat the surface dry with a clean towel.
+Remove the corned beef from the packaging and harvest the juices.
+Pat the surface dry with a paper towel.

 Spray with PAM or drizzle with a few drops of oil to facilitate the development of the crust.

 Smoke the coated brisket at 180 F/82 C for 4 hours.
 Use a probe thermometer to make sure the meat achieves an internal temperature of 125++ F/52 C++.
 At this temperature, it will develop a moderately dark, dry crust.

 Remove the roast from the smoker.
 The roast can be carved now and served if desired.
 Otherwise, put in a vacuum bag or a Ziploc gallon freezer bag.
 Immerse the bag in cold water to remove excess air, seal and shock the roast down to 70 F/21 C just like you would if it was coming out of the bath.
 This safety precaution can and should be applied to any cooked protein above 2 lb/1 Kg to eliminate the risk of spoilage.
 Staging the roast directly into the refrigerator can elevate the ambient temperature and damage other foods that are already there.
 You want to spend as little time between 40 F/4 C and 125 F/52 C as possible in order to minimize these risks.
 Once the package has achieved 70 F/21 C, refrigerate to 40 F/4 C.